 - A. As stated in our philosophy, we want our athletes to demonstrate the character qualities of Jesus Christ.
 Therefore, our awards in athletics will be based on how well the athletes show these characteristics.
 Our purpose in giving awards is to recognize character development. - B. At each of the sports awards ceremonies, we desire that our students are recognized and also that Jesus Christ be glorified and honored.
-The following awards will be presented to high school students:

-1. The Torch Award

-- given to the player that best exemplifies Christ with their actions, conduct, and attitude, in games, practice and in their daily life.
+The following awards will be presented to high school students: - 1.
+The Torch Award given to the player that best exemplifies Christ with their actions, conduct, and attitude, in games, practice and in their daily life.
 It includes performance but is not the primary consideration.
-Their relationship and the living for the Lord is the primary consideration.

-2. The Most Inspirational Award

--given to the player whose attitude, hard work, enthusiasm and encouragement, caused you to want to do a better job.
-This is the player that had a positive attitude and did everything they could to be an encouragement and help to their teammates.

-3. The Champion of Excellence Award

-- given to the outstanding athlete_who has shown the best ability, accomplishment, leadership and overall Christian character.
+Their relationship and the living for the Lord is the primary consideration. - 2.
+The Most Inspirational Award -given to the player whose attitude, hard work, enthusiasm and encouragement, caused you to want to do a better job.
+This is the player that had a positive attitude and did everything they could to be an encouragement and help to their teammates. - 3.
+The Champion of Excellence Award- given to the outstanding athlete_who has shown the best ability, accomplishment, leadership and overall Christian_character. - 4.
+Senior Athlete Award- given to the student-athlete who has received a minimum of 4 Varsity letters, earning at least one Varsity letter their senior year. - 5.
+Tri-Sport Athlete Award- given to the outstanding athlete who has participated in all 12 seasons (Fall, Winter, Spring) during their High School career OR has earned 9 Varsity letters while attending Mansfield Christian School.